ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAntennaControl.rst

 IAntennaControl
 ===============

-.. py:class:: IAntennaControl
+.. py:class:: ansys.stk.core.stkobjects.IAntennaControl

    object

    Provide access to the properties and methods of the antenna control.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAntennaControl

 Overview
 --------